8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 - Having labels, which are key-value pairs (such as role "frontend", stage "production") that you can query against to help with organization and discovery.
 - Using consistent and coherent patterns and ideas of system behaviors.

-> Google Cloud has been offering a hosted version of Kubernetes called **[Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs)** since 2015.
+> **Note:** Google Cloud has been offering a hosted version of Kubernetes called **[Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs)** since 2015.
 A Kubernetes Engine cluster consists of a Kubernetes master API server hosted by Google and a set of worker nodes.
 The worker nodes are Google Cloud [Compute Engine VMs](https://cloud.google.com/compute/docs/containers).
 >
 > To interact with the Anthos GKE for On-Prem clusters from the Google Cloud Console, you can use **GKE Hub**—a centralized management tool.
 >